shreyaganguly/netsailor/README.md

 ### Description:

-The utility allows to listen UDP\TCP\SSl ports and send data to remote ports over TCP\UDP\SSL.
+The utility allows to listen UDP\TCP\TLS ports and send data to remote ports over TCP\UDP\TLS.
 Main usage scenario is testing network protocols and accessibility of the open ports.

 The options are as follows: